 Five inspiring careers in cultural heritage and museum studies

 Considering a career in cultural heritage and museum studies?
-Our alumni share how their Deakin degree has shaped their career and how you can make your mark in the industry.
+Deakin alumni share how their degree shaped their career made their mark in the industry.

 How cultural heritage and museum studies looks forwards by looking back